CarlosNZ/fig-tree-evaluator/README.md

 ----
 ### PLUS

-*Addition, concatenation, merge*
+*Addition, concatenation, merging*

 Aliases: `+`, `add`, `concat`, `join`, `merge`

 #### Properties

 - `values`<sup>*</sup>: (array) -- any number of elements.
 Will be added (numbers), concatenated (strings, arrays) or merged (objects) according their type.
 - `type`: (`'string' | 'array'`) -- if specified, operator will treat the `values` as though they were this type.
 E.g. if `string`, it will concatenate the values, even if they're all numbers.
-The difference between this property and the common `outputType` property is that `outputType` converts the result, whereas this `type` property converts each element *before* the "PLUS" operation.
+The difference between this property and the common [`outputType` property](#other-common-properties) is that `outputType` converts the result, whereas this `type` property converts each element *before* the "PLUS" operation.

 e.g.
 ```js